 A 10-minute walk along a track (or a 5-minute drive by road) brings you to Sevares village, where you can do simple shopping, eat at restaurants and also visit the property manager, who can point you in the right direction for facilities and activities.

 These include horseriding, canoeing in the River Sella (suitable also for children from 7 years), guided walks, fishing (a permit is required, which we can help you obtain, so please ask us well in advance if you plan to fish) and golf at a nearby country palace hotel, where Rustical Travel clients benefit from special rates (as well as a 10% discount on meals at the splendid hotel restaurant).

-Sevares village, on the main road connecting Picos de Europa and the coast, is the place for all your basic practical needs; here you can arrange activities at the management office (you can also make use of the WiFi internet here), or take the local train along a pretty itinerary.
+Sevares village, on the main road connecting Picos de Europa and the coast, is the place for all your basic practical needs; here you can arrange activities at the management office, or take the local train along a pretty itinerary.

 Do explore the byways to come upon picture book hamlets to fall in love with: Espinaredo is one of Spain’s most famous village beauty spots and little places like Miyares (just up the road) are just wonderful.
 This is one of the best spots for mushroom-hunting in autumn.
 We can out you in touch with the association of local experts if you want to go on a guided hunt and know the edible from the not.

 Driving around Piloña is more like old-fashioned leisurely motoring: country lanes, few cars, through lovely landscapes.
 We suggest Ponga, the Desfiladero de los Beyos, Cangas de Onis for the Picos de Europa, historic Covadonga, tomb of King Pelayo and gateway to high glacial lakes.